isaacs/node-lru-cache/README.md

   longer be set on the cache instance itself.
 - Rewritten in TypeScript, so pretty much all the types moved around a lot.
-- The AbortController/AbortSignal polyfill is removed.
+- The AbortController/AbortSignal polyfill was removed.
 For this reason, **Node version 16.14.0 or higher is now required**.
 - Internal properties were moved to actual private class properties.
 - Keys and values must not be `null` or `undefined`.
 - Minified export available at `'lru-cache/min'`, for both CJS and MJS builds.

+## Changes in Version 9

+- Named export only, no default export.
+- AbortController polyfill returned, albeit with a warning when used.

 For more info, see the [change log](CHANGELOG.md).